Miyabi Milano Japanese Restaurant Interior Design

 Japanese restaurant interior design was done by Davide beretta.
 Japanese restaurant name is Miyabi Milano is the Japanese and Italian mixed name.
 Davide beretta’s design does it Light, cypress wood, Glass, and perforated sheet are the elements that characterize my project of Miyabi Japanese restaurant.

 Italian architect davide beretta design the Japanese restaurant at Milan,Italy.

 Miyabi restaurant occupies the ground floor premises of a prestigious historic building in the centre of Milan, A restaurant

 Restaurant owners’ oriental philosophy is Miyabi Restaurant Interior is a bright and minimal space.
 Architect DAVIDE design a restaurant the simple and clean lines define the space while the wide use of natural materials, such as cypress wood, helps to create a more intimate atmosphere.

 The restaurant occupies a large rectangular room, almost six meters high and half-loft, punctuated by large floor-to-ceiling windows overlooking Corso Monforte, which allow for great natural lighting during the daytime.

-Architect design the above wooden staircase design which is for widely curved wooden staircase connects the two levels of the room.
+The architect design the above wooden staircase design which is for a widely curved wooden staircase that connects the two levels of the room.
 The white perforated metal sheets of the railing follow the curves of the staircase, defining the loft area through a curious game of transparencies.

 A 7-meter monolithic counter distinguishes the space by dividing Chef Iko’s operating area from the rest of the room.
 Chef Iko’s are